 Identifying learning outcomes

-The leaning outcome should be the purpose of your video.
-Typically expressed as knowledge, skills, or attitudes, learning outcomes cue learners in to what they will know or should be able to do as a result of a learning activity.
-Bloom’s Taxonomy has a fairly extensive table that can facilitate finding the right verbs with which to cue learners in on prioritizing information.
-Think of the learning outcome as the destination of your video.
+Leaning outcomes should be the purpose and driver of your video, as they cue learners in to what they should know or be able to do as a result of a learning activity.
+Bloom’s taxonomy has a fairly extensive table that can facilitate finding the right verbs to identify the type of learning you are targeting.
+Think of the learning outcome as the destination of your video and any activities you will build around it.